The latest CAT

 We’re here to support you

-Sedgwick would like to ensure that our clients know we are here to help.
-We have a team deployed in the area and we're at the ready to assist you.
-In addition to our adjusting services, we offer building consulting, contents and inventory solutions, forensic advisory services, repair solutions and engineering to assist you and your insureds.
+In addition to our adjusting services, we offer repair solutions, temporary housing solutions, building consulting, contents and inventory solutions, forensic advisory services and engineering to assist you and your insureds.
 If you have questions or need assistance, please contact our property team listed below.

 To report claims, contact our CAT intake center for immediate setup and assignment.